 The term “healthy eating” itself is of course subjective, but we define it as a nutrient-dense diet high in produce and free of harmful additives like preservatives and added sugars.

-A comprehensive research paper published in 2020 in the Nutrients journal investigated what makes a diet healthy and concluded that a diet similar to the Mediterranean diet is optimal for most humans.
+A medical review published in the Nutrients journal investigated what makes a diet healthy and concluded that a diet similar to the Mediterranean diet is optimal for most individuals.

 This diet is higher in plant-based foods than the Standard American Diet, including fresh fruits and vegetables, whole grains, legumes, seeds and nuts.
 The diet is lower in animal-based foods and in particular processed meats.

-Everyone has an individual response to food and should talk with their doctor before making substantial dietary changes, but we will use this diet model to inform our investigation of whether you can eat a healthy diet at Dollar General.
+Everyone has an individual optimal diet and should talk with their doctor or dietitian before making substantial dietary changes, but we will use this diet model to inform our investigation of whether you can eat a healthy diet at Dollar General.

-Please note that the pricing used in this article is an example from one store in our region (Western Massachusetts), and pricing will vary nationally.
+Please note that the pricing used in this article is an example from several stores in our region (Western Massachusetts), and pricing will vary nationally.

-Some of the canned items contain added sugar which we don’t recommend, but here are some healthy canned options without harmful additives which we do recommend:
+Some of the canned items contain added sugar which we don’t recommend, but here are some healthy canned options without additives:

 Here are the frozen produce items available for sale: